 We all know that no one technique works in every situation or helps you close deals all the time.
 And yet, given the increasing instant gratification mentality, there is always an obsession to find a magic bullet.

-The Challenger Sales technique is one such controversial topic that either has great fans who swear by its results or staunch critics who dismiss it as yet another sales buzzword.
+The Challenger sales technique is one such controversial topic that either has great fans who swear by its results or staunch critics who dismiss it as yet another sales buzzword.

-So what exactly is the hype about the Challenger Sales?
+So what exactly is the hype about the Challenger sales?
 Does it make sense for anyone to adopt it, or is it for SDRs and AEs of a specific kind, like Type A salespeople?

 In this post, we will attempt to dive into the following:

-Challenger Sales is a concept that originated from a book titled The Challenger Sale: How To Take Control of the Customer Conversation written by Matt Dixon and Brent Adamson.
+Challenger sales is a concept that originated from a book titled The Challenger Sale: How To Take Control of the Customer Conversation, written by Matt Dixon and Brent Adamson.
 Since its first release in 2011, Dixon and Adamson have promoted the Challenger Sale as a powerful approach for salespeople to lead sales conversations confidently.

-Suppose I had to distill the book's wisdom in one line—the Challenger Sale is all about positioning yourself as an expert/authority figure to your prospects and taking control of the conversation.
+Suppose I had to distill the book's wisdom in one line: The Challenger Sale is all about positioning yourself as an expert/authority figure to your prospects and taking control of the conversation.
 The idea is to thereby stay in control of the entire sales process.

 Built around the idea of "teach, tailor, and take control," the book talks about the Challenger Sale as a tool to give customers information that they possibly can't learn on their own.
 The book suggests that the biggest competition that most sales teams face today isn't the rival product in the same category but the prospects' ability to find information on their own.